Parking and Traffic Regulations

 Section 302 SPECIAL PARKING ARRANGEMENTS: Request for special parking privileges will be considered by the university in those cases where strict compliance with these regulations may cause undue hardship to students, faculty, staff, or contractor employees.
 Such requests will be addressed in person to the Director of Public Safety on a preliminary basis.
 The university may require formal statements of the circumstances leading to requests of this nature.

-Section 303 ISSUE OF PARKING DECALS: Parking decals will be issued to those authorized faculty, staff, contractors and students who pay the appropriate fee and meet the qualifications for a parking decal.
+Section 303 ISSUE OF PARKING HANGTAGS: Parking hangtags will be issued to those authorized faculty, staff, contractors and students who pay the appropriate fee and meet the qualifications for a parking hangtag.
 Each requester must present a valid operator's license, vehicle registration, and proof of insurance, along with proof of university affiliation.

 Section 306 ILLEGAL REGISTRATION: Registration of motor vehicles is limited to those vehicles owned by the registering individual or the immediate family (father, mother, or spouse) of the registering individual.
 Registration of vehicles other than those owned by the immediate family must be approved by the Director of Public Safety.
 The giving of false information when applying for a parking decal or failure to report changes which affect the status of a vehicle will be considered a violation of this section.